vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 In the scenario where you want to override your user theme config or you want to change the default values from the parent theme there is an easy way to do so.

 In your `theme/index.js`, you can override the `themeConfig` values.
-So let's say your theme is extending the default theme but you want sidebarDepth to be 0 then you would do:
+So let’s say your theme is extending the default theme but you want sidebarDepth to be 0 then you would do:

 ```js
 // theme/index.js